Sibiu Travel Guide: Top Things to Do & Places to Visit

 Coming from Union Square (Piata Unirii) or Continental Forum Hotel you'll come into Strada Nicolae Balcescu, the main pedestrian boulevard in Sibiu's Old Town.
 It connects Union Square and the grand square.

-It's filled with many restaurants, coffee shops and all kinds of shops and locals love going on slow walks here - and so should you!
+You’ll also notice locals who love going on slow walks here with a coffee in their hands - and so should you!

-But one of the best things you can do here is look up and admire the beautiful buildings.
-Eventually you'll start noticing that the roofs have openings that locals call the eyes of Sibiu.
+But one of the best things you can do when here is look up and admire the beautiful buildings.
+Eventually, you'll start noticing that the roofs have openings that locals call the eyes of Sibiu.
 On a guided tour of all these sights and more you'll find out why!

 Strada Cetatii one of the best places to start a walking tour of Sibiu with a corner tower in the background!

-My favorite thing to do and the best way to explore the city of Sibiu starts from Citadel Street (Strada Cetatii) coming from Continental Forum Hotel.
+My favorite thing to do and the best way to explore the city of Sibiu starts from the pedestrian street called Citadel Street (Strada Cetatii), as you come from the Continental Forum Hotel.

 Continue your journey on the picturesque streets and don’t miss Schiller Square before joining other tourists heading to the Big Square (Piata Mare on the street signs) that will capture your eyes and heart instantly!

-When here you may see people in a queue - they're waiting to climb the Stairs Tower.
+When here, you may see people in a queue - they're waiting to climb the Stairs Tower of the Evangelical Church.
 This used to be part of the first wall of fortifications of the medieval town.
 It's the last of the defense towers still standing which makes it one of the best things to visit in Sibiu if you're looking to historic sights.

-From there, the photo-worthy Stairs Passage will take you into the Lower Town which is the main spot where local craftsmen and manufacturers had their shops in the medieval city.
+From Huet Square, the photo-worthy Stairs Passage will take you into the Lower Town which is the main spot where local craftsmen and manufacturers had their shops in the medieval city.

-Even today you’ll find lots of wonderful handmade jewelry, fashion pieces or decorations.
-Lots of cute and quirky trinkets too, some typical of Transylvanian Saxons other of traditional Romanian culture.
+Even today you’ll find lots of wonderful handmade jewelry, fashion pieces, and decorations.
+Lots of cute and quirky trinkets too, some typical of Transylvanian Saxons, others of local culture.

-if you’re looking for an authentic souvenir from Sibiu Romania – this is the place! unless there's an artisan fair in the city where you may find more choice
+• Pro tip: if you’re looking for an authentic souvenir from Sibiu Romania – this is the perfect place! unless there's an artisan fair in the city where you may find more choice

 One of the best things to do in Sibiu: travel back in time!